modul/shelly/README.md

 extendable) extended functionality (which can be turned off by compiling to a strict version).

-It runs on x86 or microcontroller architectures.
-On micros, more extended commands can be added to do hardware specific tasks, e.g. like reading out analog input, setting analog output, setting digital outputs and so on.
+It runs on x86 (which means any PC here, architecture mostly irrelevant) or microcontroller.
+On micros, more extended commands can be added to do hardware specific tasks, e.g. reading/writing analog/digital input/output, communicate via SPI or whatever task you need your application/device to be able to do.

 For each architecture there should be an appropriate frontend to handle program input.
-The x86 frontend (main.c) features an interactive mode (like a shell, good for debugging), reading from a file or stdin.
+The x86 frontend (x86/main.c) features an interactive mode (like a shell, good for debugging) and reading from a file or stdin.
+It’s really a quite good and useable brainfuck interpreter.

 A microcontroller frontend could also implement the task to store brainfuck scripts on some memory and execute them